jianshu93/DartUniFrac/README.md

   <img width="40%" src ="weighted_unifrac_schematic.png">
 </div>

-Weighted UniFrac measuers the mass accumulate (taxa weight) over branches.
+Weighted UniFrac measuers the mass accumulate (taxa weight) over branches(see [here](https://journals.asm.org/doi/full/10.1128/aem.01996-06)).
+Here, Weighted UniFrac is the normalized weighted UniFrac.
 A similar idea can be used to derive that Weighted UniFrac is a simple transformation from weighted Jaccard
 $$D_{WUnifrac}=\frac{1-J_w}{1+J_w}$$

 where $J_w$ is: